Session 2 - Module A: Advanced LangChain Patterns¶

 )

-# Step 3: Determine if re-analysis is needed
+# Step 3: Determine if re-analysis is needed for data quality

 validation_score = self._extract_validation_score(validation_result.content)